-Mauricio, 20, is a third-year public accounting student at the Universidad de El Salvador.
+Mauricio, 22, is a fifth-year public accounting student at the National University of El Salvador.
 He lives at home with his father, a farmworker, and his mother, a housewife who also sells grains, as well as his three younger sisters, older sister and older brother.
 He describes his family as “happy, very respectful, very well-behaved and with good manners.”
 Mauricio wakes up each morning before dawn, around 3:50 a.m., so he can catch the bus at 4:45.
-It is a two-hour bus ride to the university where he starts class at 6.
+It is a two-hour bus ride to the university where he starts class at 7.
 He then leaves campus at noon and returns home to help around the house, visit with his family and complete schoolwork before turning in each night around 9:30 p.m.

 We asked Mauricio to answer a few questions to help you get to know him better.
 Below are his responses!